taraeicher/SOM_VN/README.md

 2. Follow Steps 1-5 from [Learning Shapes](#Learning-Shapes) for each cell type.
 3. Run `filter_using_peas.sh` with the following parameters:
 4. Run `learn_shapes_all_cells_and_chromosomes.sh` with the following parameters:
    * **-c:** The path to the CAGT MATLAB file.
    * **-d:** The base filename where the input and output files will be stored (e.g. '/root/annoshaperun/').
    * **-f:** A comma-delimited file with the following format: Cell line name, Training file directory, Permuted training file directory, ChromHMM annotations, Permuted ChromHMM annotations, WIG directory, Training file directory (PEAS), Ground truth  annotations (PEAS), WIG directory (PEAS).
    * **-p:** The project to which you want to charge resources.
    * **-s:** The directory containing the scripts.
 5. Run `evaluate_same_chromosome.sh` with the following parameters:
 6. Run `evaluate_cross_chromosome.sh` with the following parameters:
 7. Run `evaluate_cross_cell_type.sh` with the following parameters:

 # Reproducing Our Figures
 To download our data, you will need a system with wget (Most Unix systems should have this).
 Otherwise, you can download the data manually.
 You will also need the Python packages glob, pandas, sklearn, matplotlib, and seaborn to run the remaining scripts.
 Please note that all images will be saved to a file; you do not need a graphical user interface to run this code.
-* **Fig. 3:**
+## Fig. 3
 1. Run `python plot_scripts\mnemonic_distrib_per_region.py` on each cell type with the following parameters:
    * The ChromHMM file for that cell type
    * The region size (default: 1000 bp)
    * The output file (CSV format) containing the distribution of each ChromHMM annotation per region
 2. Run `python plot_scripts\plot_chromhmm_distribs_density.py` with the following parameters:
    * The CSV file generated in Step 1 for GM12878
    * The CSV file generated in Step 1 for A549
    * The CSV file generated in Step 1 for Brain
    * The CSV file generated in Step 1 for H1
    * The file where you wish to store the figure
    * Whether to remove regions with no annotations (True / False).
 We removed them.